How To Cure Erectile Dysfunction Naturally

 I encourage you to eat lots of vegetables, fruits, nuts, seeds and fungi.
 And I would encourage you to eat little or no foods that are highly processed.

-I would also encourage you from substantially restrict sugar and salt intake.
+I would also encourage you to restrict sugar and salt intake.

 Exercise Every Day